microsoft/PowerBI-Tools-For-Capacities/README.md

-# Welcome To the Power BI Premium and Embedded t=Tools and Utilities Repository
+# Welcome To the Power BI Premium and Embedded Tools and Utilities Repository

 This repository is meant to host tools and utilities designed to improve all aspects of Power BI capacity managment and lifecycle.

-# Available Tools (July 19 2019)
+# Available Tools (as of July 2019)

 [Load Testing Tool](http://aka.ms/PowerBILoadTestingTool).